jancquian/LeopardGeckoTerrarium/README.md

 Disclaimer:

 The LeopardGeckoTerrarium is currently a prototype and is not recommended for use with any living being.
 The system has been designed for experimental purposes and may not meet the necessary safety standards for animal welfare.
-As such, the team (Juan Carlos García Jiménez, Josué Francisco Castañeda, Rogelio Hernández Vázquez, and Alejandra Guzmán Jiménez) is not responsible for any harm or damage resulting from the use of this prototype, including but not limited to injury or death of animals, environmental damage, or equipment malfunction.
+As such, the team (Juan Carlos Garcia Jimenez, Josué Francisco Castañeda, Rogelio Hernández Vázquez, and Alejandra Guzmán Jiménez) is not responsible for any harm or damage resulting from the use of this prototype, including but not limited to injury or death of animals, environmental damage, or equipment malfunction.

 Users are advised to proceed with caution, fully understanding the risks involved, and ensure that all components are tested and monitored thoroughly before considering any practical application.